 If you’re staying in a big city but are used to a quiet country or suburban life, noise might keep you awake.
 So, packing earplugs might be a good idea.
 Similarly, if you’re from the city but are headed out of town, the absence of noise might make it hard for you to sleep.
 Using a white noise app on your phone or running a fan can help.

-Most people have a hard time sleeping if it’s hotter than 75 degrees, or colder than 65 degrees.
-If you’re headed somewhere cold, consider packing an extra warm blanket.
+Most people have a hard time sleeping if it’s hotter than 75 degrees Fahrenheit, or colder than 65 degrees Fahrenheit.
+If you’re headed somewhere cold, consider packing winter pajamas.
 If your destination is hot, wear light, breathable clothing.
 And if there’s no air conditioning available, try these tips.

 It takes a few weeks for your body to get used to altitudes of 13,200 feet or more.
 And anything more than 6,000 feet can be tough if you have breathing problems.
 Less oxygen in the air makes it harder to breathe, and that can affect your activity as well as your sleep.
 Try to sleep at a lower altitude than where you spend your days.
 Stay hydrated, sleep on your side and use a humidifier at night if possible.